excid3/rails/guides/source/getting_started.md

 Since `@product` is a `Product` instance, Rails pluralizes the model name and includes the object's ID in the path to produce `"/products/2"` for the redirect.

-When the save is unsuccessful and the record wasn't valid, we want to re-render the form so the user can fix the invalid data.
+When `save` is unsuccessful and the record wasn't valid, we want to re-render the form so the user can fix the invalid data.
 In the `else` clause, we tell Rails to `render :new`.
 Rails knows we're in the `Products` controller, so it should render `app/views/products/new.html.erb`.
 Since we've set the `@product` variable in `create`, we can render that template and the form will be populated with our `Product` data even though it wasn't able to be saved in the database.

 We also set the HTTP status to 422 Unprocessable Entity to tell the browser this POST request failed and to handle it accordingly.